 - All wood packaging must be clearly indicated on the invoice and in accordance with ISPM15 (International Standard for Phytosanitary Measures No. 15);

 - Name, contact information and signature of responsible individual – must be a responsible employee of the exporter who has knowledge or who can readily obtain knowledge of the transaction;

 - Incoterm per “Incoterm 2000” or “Incoterm 2010” and named place;

 - Shipment country of origin (ship from country) by part and quantity.

-- Description of Product, grade or quality, as well as marks, numbers, and symbols under which the Product is sold, if applicable – for product description, use the generic term by which each item is commonly known; if product is "USED," so indicate in the description;
+- Description of Product, grade or quality, as well as marks, numbers, and symbols under which the Product is sold, if applicable – for product description, use generic terms by which each item is commonly known; if product is “USED,” so indicate in the description;

 - Seagate part numbers;